healthonrails/annolid/README.md

 ```
 ERROR: Could not find a version that satisfies the requirement decord>=0.4.0
 ```
-, please try to install [ffmpeg](https://ffmpeg.org/) and then install decord from source as described [here](https://github.com/dmlc/decord).
+, please try to install [ffmpeg](https://ffmpeg.org/) or you can install it in conda `conda install -c conda-forge ffmpeg`.

 ## Launch annolid user interface based on labelme
 ```bash